Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus

 \section{Introduction}

 Blockchains offer an alternative to centralized systems through a model of trust built on distributed consensus \citep{ammous2018bitcoin}.
 While they were originally conceived as a time-stamping mechanism to prevent back- or forward-dating digital documents \citep{haber1991timestamp}, in their modern incarnation, blockchain implementations are designed to remove centralized institutions from the process of tracking electronic cash \citep{nakamoto2008bitcoin} and to execute generalized software programs without intermediaries \citep{buterin2014ethereum}.
 Decentralization is fundamental to the ability of blockchains to operate without centralized intermediaries while maintaining resistance to attacks, faults, and collusion \citep{buterin2017meaning}.
-While too much decentralization can be bad for blockchain governance \citep{chen2021governance}, failure to sustain decentralization in blockchain \textit{consensus mechanisms} can cause catastrophic failures that lead to the loss of billions of dollars of economic value and data integrity regarding asset ownership.
+Blockchain decentralization is multidimensional, and different dimensions may benefit from different levels of centralization \citep{halaburda2020multidimensional, hsieh2023future}: while centralization can improve coordination in platform governance and system development \citep{chen2021governance}, decentralization in the consensus layer is critical for security and trust.
+Indeed, failure to sustain decentralization in blockchain \textit{consensus mechanisms} can cause catastrophic failures that lead to the loss of billions of dollars of economic value and data integrity regarding asset ownership.
 For example, the Ronin blockchain was hacked in 2022 for \$625 million because of centralized points of failure \citep{thurman2023} and 51\% attacks occur frequently and have significant and lasting negative effects on token prices \citep{shanaev2019cryptocurrency}.
 Since 2009, with blockchains growing rapidly and cryptocurrencies surpassing a 3.7 trillion-dollar market capitalization,\footnote{\href{https://coinmarketcap.com/charts/}{CoinMarketCap} Accessed February 18, 2025.} and with institutions, including governments, increasingly tokenizing hundreds of billions of dollars of bonds and other assets on blockchains, understanding and sustaining decentralization is becoming increasingly critical \citep{eib2021digitalbond, securitize2024}.